Southern New Hampshire University

 • Repeat questions and comments from the audience into your microphone so that captioners, interpreters, and audience members do not miss a word.

-Verbally Highlight Key Visual Features of Your Presentation
+Why should I Highlight Key Visual Features of the Presentation or Slide Deck verbally?

 • Provide Content Warnings